sultanowskii/LeForum/docs/dev/server_structs.md

 **Declared in**: [src/server/query.h](/src/server/core/query.h)

 **Description**:
-Contains information about "command" - query processor and its trigger
+Contains information about "command" - query processor and its trigger.

 **Fields**:
 `name` - String that represents request name.
 When client sends a query, the first bytes are always a name (basically, "command trigger")